mfwolffe/PrimeProfiler/C_vs_Fortran_Performance_Analysis.md

 This comprehensive study compares the performance of identical prime number algorithms implemented in C and Fortran across three optimization levels using Intel PIN binary instrumentation.
 The results reveal dramatic performance differences that highlight the distinct optimization strategies employed by GCC and gfortran compilers.

-**Key Finding**: Fortran demonstrates up to **9.08x superior performance** in naive algorithms while C excels in mathematically optimized implementations, demonstrating that compiler optimization strategies can be more impactful than algorithmic improvements.
+**Key Finding**: This study confirms that algorithmic optimizations fundamentally outperform compiler optimizations - hand-optimized algorithms remain 30x faster than compiler-optimized brute force.
+However, Fortran's gfortran demonstrates dramatically superior optimization of brute force algorithms (9.08x better than GCC), while C excels at optimizing mathematical operations.

 **Additional Investigation**: An attempt was made to extend this comparison to include Rust implementations using rustc/LLVM.
 While the Rust algorithms were successfully implemented and verified for correctness, Intel PIN binary instrumentation proved incompatible with LLVM-optimized binaries due to aggressive function inlining and optimization that obscures function boundaries from runtime analysis tools.